jsdoc2md/jsdoc-to-markdown/README.md

 # jsdoc-to-markdown
 jsdoc2md generates markdown documentation from [jsdoc](http://usejsdoc.org) annotated source code.
 Useful for injecting API docs into project README files.

-There are two documentation templates built in: terminal and markdown.
-If you direct the output of jsdoc2md to a file it will use the markdown template, otherwise the more human-readable terminal template.
-Tweaking or building your own templates is simple.
+There are two documentation templates built in: one terminal, one markdown.

 ## Synopsis
 write documented code: